Home

 Interested in Growing Green Beans?

 Sit back and relax.
 You've come to the right place.
 Growing green beans really is easy.
 In fact, they are one of the easiest vegetables to grow.
 Green bean plants don't take up a lot of space.
 They require very little maintenance.
-And the best part is - as long as you keep picking, the plants keep producing.
+And the best part is - as long as you keep picking and the growing conditions are favorable, the plants keep producing.

 Green beans are appropriate for both container and traditional vegetable gardens.
 The beans themselves are usually 6-9 inches long, depending on the variety.
 Most varieties are ready to be harvested 50-65 days after planting.